 Hypnosis is not considered just a party trick.
 Hypnosis has been given many uses in the modern day world, and has quickly become a mainstream alternative treatment for a variety of different conditions.

-certified hypnotherapists today treat everything from cigarette addiction to skin diseases, as well as soothing patients in preparation for painful medical procedures (including dental work, surgery and chemotherapy injections).
-This article will discuss the hypnotic state of “trance,” how hypnosis can affect the symptoms of anxiety, and the possible benefits of hypnosis for people with anxiety disorders.
+Certified hypnotherapists today treat everything from cigarette addiction to skin diseases, as well as soothing patients in preparation for painful medical procedures (including dental work, surgery, and chemotherapy injections).
+It may also be used for anxiety.

 Hypnosis and Relaxation: The “Trance” State

-Hypnosis is just one of many types of treatment options that are considered "alternative medicine."
-One of the reasons it has this label is because, contrary to popular belief, there are very few studies that carefully examine whether or not hypnosis works.
-For a more comprehensive treatment, make sure you take my anxiety test now.
+Hypnosis (and its clinical form, hypnotherapy) is just one of many types of treatment options that are considered "alternative medicine."
+One of the reasons it has this label is because contrary to popular belief there are very few studies that carefully examine whether or not hypnosis works, especially for specific conditions like anxiety.

 The “conscious mind” is what you mainly think of as your mind: the part that thinks about what to say or do next.
-The “subconscious mind” is just a name for another type of awareness in your brain, the part that is in charge of the beliefs and emotions connected to what you say and do.
+The “subconscious mind” is the part of the brain that you don't notice and have little cognitive control over: the part that is in charge of the beliefs and emotions connected to what you say and do.